-Most critically to our vision, refugees and migrants have been involved at every step of project development, and by taking this bottom-up approach we have been able to build a programme of activities which considers what each city must do in order to achieve MiFriendly status.
+Most critically to our vision, refugees and migrants were involved at every step of project development, and by taking this bottom-up approach we were able to build a programme of activities which considered what each city must do in order to achieve MiFriendly status.

 We believe in a two-way integration process, which is multi-faceted, multi-layered and which takes into account the whole community.
-From the grassroots upwards, we hope to see citizens across the community working with local businesses, government, and voluntary organisations to build a Migration Friendly region together.
+From the grassroots upwards, we aimed to encourage citizens across the community work with local businesses, government, and voluntary organisations to build a Migration Friendly region together.

-While some activities will be tailored to specific groups, our overall programme will involve a broad range of residents in the region, including a wide range of people who define themselves as ‘migrant’.
+While some activities were tailored to specific groups, our overall programme involved a broad range of residents in the region, including a wide range of people who define themselves as ‘migrant’.

-Our 3-year project will be shaped and developed as it progresses by the communities involved, and we hope that this will create a culture of inclusion and friendliness, with the West Midlands becoming a region in which all of its citizens feel a true sense of belonging
+Our 3-year project was shaped and developed as it progressed by the communities involved, to create a culture of inclusion and friendliness, with the West Midlands becoming a region in which all of its citizens feel a true sense of belonging

 In a MiFriendly City, everyone is encouraged to become an active citizen, training and employment opportunities are created, and the contributions of refugees and migrants are supported, enhanced and recognised.

-The foundations of the project will focus on jobs, skills, citizenship, start-ups, and long-term community investment.
-We hope that by working in these areas we can empower our communities to come together and drive change at both city and regional levels.
+The foundations of the project focused on jobs, skills, citizenship, start-ups, and long-term community investment.
+By working in these areas we can empower our communities to come together and drive change at both city and regional levels.

 This project is co-financed by the European Regional Development Fund through the Urban Innovative Actions Initiative.